 - G2 Review Rating: 4.3 out of 5 stars, across 5,470 reviews

 - Pricing: Six-month free trial for startups; Starts at $228 per year

 Zendesk offers a customer service CRM where you can manage customer conversations all in one place, engage users with chatbots, integrate with over 1,000 third-party applications, and filter your customer service performance into neat, easy-to-read reports and graphs.

 Zendesk lets you build self-help libraries and community forums where users can find helpful resources on-demand and figure out their issues without ever calling support.

 - G2 Review Rating: 4.2 out of 5 stars, across 1,418 reviews

 - Pricing: Starts at $1,548 per year for two users

-Keap (formerly Infusionsoft) is a sales and marketing automation platform designed to help businesses capture leads, engage them with automated campaigns (via email and text), and get a 360-degree overview of your funnel throughout the marketing and sales process.
+Keap (formerly Infusionsoft) is a sales automation platform designed to help businesses capture leads, engage them with automated campaigns (via email and text), and get a 360-degree overview of your funnel throughout the marketing and sales process.